OpenNBS/NoteBlockWorld/web/posts/help/1_creating_song.md

 image: '/img/help/1_creating_song.png'
 ---

 This guide will walk you through the process of creating a song using Note Block Studio!
-By the end of it, you'll know how to create a song, and how to use advanced features to turn your musical ideas into reality.
+By the end of it, you'll learn how to use some of the most important features of the app to create a song that you can upload to Note Block World.

 ## Overview

-Note Block Studio is a free, open-source music editor that lets you create songs using Minecraft note blocks.
+**Note Block Studio** is a free, open-source music editor that lets you create songs using Minecraft note blocks.
 We'll be using it to create a song that we can upload to Note Block World!

 1. Download and install [Note Block Studio](https://opennbs.org/), a free and open-source tool for creating songs in the Note Block format.

-2. Open Note Block Studio and click 'Create a new song' to start a new project.
+2. Launch Note Block Studio and click 'Create a new song' to start a new project.

 3. Use the piano keys at the bottom of the window to select a key.
 Then, click on the workspace to add notes to the song.